AlphaDio/universus-prototype-sets/cards/lin.md

 - Block: Mid +2
 - Symbols: Death
 - Tags: Gear / Assassin
-- Text: Enhance Commit: If your rival has 2 or more poison counters, your attack gets +2 speed.
+- Text: Enhance: If your rival has 2 or more poison counters, your attack gets +2 speed.
 - Role: Poison threshold speed.

 ### Smoke Disappearance